isomerpages/nlb-mobile-guide/spotlight/upskill/_posts/2020-04-08-elearning-videos-write-a-song.md

 ---
-layout: post
-title:  eLearning Videos On Writing A Song
+title: 'eLearning Videos On Writing A Song'
-date:   2020-04-08
+date: 2020-04-08T00:00:00.000Z
 permalink: /spotlight/upskill/write-a-song
-description: Video tutorials to help you transform a concept in your head into a song
+description: 'Video tutorials to help you transform a concept in your head into a song'
 image: /images/upskill-4-lynda-songwriting.jpg

 ---

 <img src="/images/upskill-4-lynda-songwriting.jpg">
 <h3>Video Tutorials: Introduction to Songwriting</h3>
 <p>Got a concept in your head - like a lyrical phrase or a melody?
 Check out <a href="https://www.lynda.com/learning-paths/Audio-Music/write-a-song" target="_blank">this series of video tutorials</a> on songwriting tips and techniques.
 Pick out the topics you enjoy, sign in with your myLibrary ID and start the course!</p>